-Your Company continues its emphasis on a systems-based approach to business risk management.
-Backed by strong internal control systems, the current Risk Management framework consists of the following key elements:
+Your Company continues to focus on a system-based approach to business risk management.
+Backed by strong internal control systems, the current Risk Management Framework consists of the following key elements:

 - The Corporate Governance Policy approved by the Board clearly lays down the roles and responsibilities of the various entities in relation to risk management covering a range of responsibilities, from strategic to operational.
-These role definitions, interalia, provide the foundation for appropriate risk management procedures, their effective implementation and independent monitoring and reporting by the Internal Auditor. - A combination of centrally issued policies and procedures, which are regularly reviewed and updated in the light of changing business and regulatory environment, bring robustness to the process of ensuring that business risks are effectively addressed. - Appropriate structures are in place to proactively monitor and manage the inherent risks in businesses with unique / relatively high risk profiles. - Internal Audit is an independent and external function and carries out risk focused audits across all businesses, enabling identification of areas where risk management processes may need to be strengthened.
-These audits are conducted by M/s Grant Thornton India, LLP, Chartered Accountants (GT), the Internal Auditors of your Company.
-The Audit Committee of the Board reviews Internal Audit findings, provides strategic guidance on internal controls and seeks feedback on implementation based on such guidance.
-The Audit Review Committee closely monitors the internal control environment within your Company including implementation of action plans emerging out of internal audit findings.

-- A framework of strategic planning and performance management ensures realisation of business objectives based on effective strategy implementation.
-The annual planning exercise requires identification of top risks and sets out a mitigation plan with agreed timelines and accountability.
-Businesses are required to confirm periodically that all relevant risks have been identified, assessed and evaluated, and that appropriate mitigation systems have been implemented.
+These role definitions provide the foundation for your Company's Risk Management Policy that is endorsed by the Board and is aimed at ensuring formulation of appropriate risk management procedures, their effective implementation and independent monitoring and reporting by Internal Auditors. - A combination of policies and procedures bring robustness to the process of ensuring that business risks are effectively addressed. - Appropriate structures are in place to proactively monitor and manage the inherent risks in businesses with unique / relatively high risk profiles. - Internal Audit is an independent and external function and carries out risk focused audits, enabling identification of areas where risk management processes may need to be further strengthened.
+These audits are conducted by M/s Grant Thornton India, LLP Chartered Accountants (GT) who are the Internal Auditors of the Company.
+The Audit Committee of the Board reviews Internal Audit findings and provides strategic guidance on internal controls.
+The Audit Review Committee closely monitors the internal control environment within your Company including implementation of action plans emerging out of internal audit findings. - A robust and comprehensive framework of strategic planning and performance management ensures realisation of business objectives based on effective strategy implementation.
+The annual planning exercise requires identification of top risks and sets out a mitigation plan with agreed timelines and accountabilities.
+Businesses are required to confirm periodically that all relevant risks have been identified, assessed, evaluated and that appropriate mitigation systems have been implemented.

 The combination of policies and processes as outlined above adequately address the various risks associated with your Company's businesses.
-The COVID-19 pandemic has triggered new risks in business operations.
-Your Company took adequate steps to mitigate the risks, details whereof have been covered earlier in this Report.
+During the year, your Company continued to take necessary actions to handle the pandemic related threats and risks against the backdrop of second and third waves of the pandemic.